 Wildlife rely on secure habitat and the ability to move—sometimes over great distances—to maintain robust populations through increased reproduction and survival rates.
 Movements occur on both daily and seasonal basis and understanding movements and their impediments are essential in maintaining landscape connectivity.

 Connectivity is a landscape level ecological characteristic that leads to a proper functioning and more resilient ecosystem.
 Connectivity enables wildlife to track changes in seasonal conditions, exploit forage quality and quantity across the landscape, return to or locate new breeding grounds, respond to stochastic events (i.e., fire, drought, snow, flooding) and, adapt to human development.
 Corridors are essential to landscape connectivity, and wildlife use them on a daily basis to find food and water and on a seasonal basis to migrate or disperse to other areas.
 Landscape connectivity is threatened when habitat in corridors or seasonal ranges is lost due to conversion or other human development.
 In addition, linear features such as roads, fences and railroads fragment the landscape and incrementally reduce the ability for wildlife to move.

 The National Wildlife Federation realizes that the best way to increase landscape connectivity is to work with all stakeholders across the landscape.
 Increasing connectivity on large scales requires working across land jurisdictions because wildlife is unconcerned with man-made borders.
 We use scientific approaches to identify migration corridors impediments to movement.
-Tools of the trade include remote cameras, GPS collars deployed on wildlife, modelling approaches, and monitoring and fostering long-term relationships.
-To that end, we partner with state and federal agencies, landowners, universities and other conservation organizations to find effective on-the-ground solutions so that both people and wildlife thrive.
+Tools of the trade include remote cameras, GPS tracking devices, modelling approaches, and monitoring.
+Fostering long-term relationships is essential, and we partner with state and federal agencies, landowners, universities and other conservation organizations to find on-the-ground solutions that support wildlife and people.
 See our recent report for Ranchers Stewardship Alliance that prioritizes habitat to sustain migratory pathways and winter range for big game in Northcentral Montana.